Most Important Things You Should Know Before Holding Gun and Flashlight

 Another good technique is “the V.” In this position, your thumb and index finger are on top of each other near the middle of the light while your remaining three fingers form a triangle around it.
 This positioning simulates how humans naturally scan their environment with their eyes closed.
 Finally, two hands placed at arm’s length can also effectively grip a flashlight properly.

-2 thoughts on “Most Important Things You Should Know Before Holding Gun and Flashlight”
+2 responses to “Most Important Things You Should Know Before Holding Gun and Flashlight”

 Your email address will not be published.
 Required fields are marked *